seahorn/seahorn.github.io/_posts/2019-07-04-seahorn-ebpf.md

 programs that it deems not worthy of running in kernel-space."
 ```

-In our paper, we propose a new solution based
+To mitigate all these problems, we propose a new solution based
 on
 [abstract interpretation](https://en.wikipedia.org/wiki/Abstract_interpretation) and
 develop a new memory abstract domain on the top of our Crab